melattgirmay/printf/README.md

 %x: Prints the hexadecial representation of an unsigned decimal in lowercase letters
 %X:Prints the hexadecial representation of an unsigned decimal in uppercase letters
 %r: Prints a reversed string
-%R: Prints the Rot13 interpretation of a string